bmay51213/bmay51213.github.io/_posts/2020-01-28-dataexploration.md

 ### Descriptive Analysis of Categorical Variables

-The most common values were males, fasting blood sugars <120, EKG showing ST/T abnormalities.
+The most common values were males, fasting blood sugars <120, with their EKG showing ST/T abnormalities.
 Most of the participants did not have exercise induced angina or chest pain on stress testing.
 Further, the most common value for the target variable was confirmed heart disease.

 ### Visualization of Both Numeric and Categorical Variable Distributions